Skip to main content

 Attributes

-• substring - This is the string whose beginning location within the incoming data you want to find.
+The string whose beginning location within the incoming data you want to find.
+Returns -1 if not found.

 Examples